gsenseless/mlOps_bikesharing/README.md

 It is a model wrapped into the container, and orchestrated by Airflow, which predicts 'Rented Bike Count' based on bike sharing​ data.
-Data is stored on AWS S3 (localstack actually).
+Data and MLflow artifacts are stored on AWS S3 (localstack actually).
 To run it:
 ```
 mkdir -p ./dags ./logs ./plugins ./config